vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 Plate 4: A Pillar.

-This is a general view of the one of the pillars of this Mandapa showing the Yali designed with the warrior riding on a horse and the typical Vijaya- nagar cornice and corbel with typical sculptures on pilasters in it.
+This is a general view of the one of the pillars of this Mandapa showing the Yali designed with the warrior riding on a horse and the typical Vijayanagar cornice and corbel with typical sculptures on pilasters in it.

 Plate 5: Bronze of Krishnadeva Raya and his Queens.